-Amidst the growing worldwide recognition of the role of research and technologies in improving global health care and human wellbeing, California-based entrepreneur and philanthropist, Kenny Slaught, acknowledges the value of scientific innovations in addressing international development needs.
+Amidst the growing worldwide recognition of the role of research and technologies in improving global health care and human wellbeing, California-based entrepreneur, Kenny Slaught, acknowledges the value of scientific innovations in addressing international development needs.
 Having earned a degree in business and economics from the University of California, Santa Barbara, he has served on the UCSB Foundation Board of Trustees since 1996.
-The prominent real estate developer has recently praised the University on his blog at KennySlaught.com, as the notable institution was announced the Grand Challenges Explorations grant winner last year in May.
+The real estate developer has recently praised the University on his blog at KennySlaught.com, as the notable institution was announced the Grand Challenges Explorations grant winner last year in May.

 Annually, the symposium allows educators, artists, donors, and local not-for-profits to meet students and members of the community and discuss the state of arts education in the area.
 This incredible initiative provides insight and direction for forming better, more focused programs in the future.
 Other education outreach projects include a drive to collect instruments to donate to students in need, grants for local programs that wish to make use of resources available at the Santa Barbara Bowl, and funding for college students pursuing the performing arts.
 Additionally, notes Kenny Slaught, the foundation finances a children’s program at Cottage Hospital and various in-school and after-school programs, particularly in neighborhoods feeling the concert season at the Santa Barbara Bowl.
 The Notes for Notes program, however, connects students with free instruments and lessons.
 A massive volunteer committee oversees the educational outreach projects.